ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and is still open.

+-  ``ERRATA_X2_2778471``: This applies errata 2778471 workaround to Cortex-X2
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and it is still open.

 For Cortex-X3, the following errata build flags are defined :

 - ``ERRATA_X3_2070301``: This applies errata 2070301 workaround to the Cortex-X3